pommicket/bootstrap/00/README.md

 - `8a 03` `mov al, byte [rbx]`

 Here we put the ASCII code of the first character read from the file into `rax`.
-But now we need to turn the ASCII character code into the actual numerical value of the hex digit.
+But now we need to turn the ASCII character code into the numerical value of the hex digit.

 - `48 89 c3` `mov rbx, rax`